Despite Ian's punch, wedding day saved on wet Pawleys Island

 Associated Press

 PAWLEYS ISLAND, S.C.
-(AP) — Saturday turned out to be a sparklingly beautiful fall day in Pawleys Island, an idyllic wedding venue sandwiched between the Atlantic oceanfront and expansive marshland that typify South Carolina’s coastal beauty.
+(AP) — Saturday turned out to be a sparklingly beautiful fall day in Pawleys Island, an idyllic place to hold a wedding sandwiched between the Atlantic oceanfront and expansive marshland that typify South Carolina’s coastal beauty.

 For two visiting families, the perfect wedding almost got derailed by Hurricane Ian’s landfall and aftermath.